MechanicsDSL/.github/README.md

 # .github

+Organization-wide configuration, templates, and profile for the [MechanicsDSL](https://github.com/MechanicsDSL) GitHub organization.

 ## Who's Using MechanicsDSL?

 We can see from our download analytics that MechanicsDSL is being used across **54+ countries** and mirrored by institutions worldwide — but PyPI doesn't tell us who you are.